dotnet/docs/docs/architecture/dapr-for-net-developers/reference-application.md

   - The eShopOnContainers solution contained a *to-do* item for e-mailing an order confirmation to the customer.
 The thought was to eventually implement a third-party email API such as SendGrid.
 With Dapr, implementing email notification was as easy as configuring a resource binding.
 There wasn't any need to learn external APIs or SDKs.

 > [!NOTE]
 > The Actors building block isn't covered in the first version of this book.
-An extensive chapter on the Actor building block and its integration with eShopOnDapr will be included in the 1.1 update.
+An extensive chapter on the Actor building block and its integration with eShopOnDapr will be included in the final release.

 ### References